 When to Catch the Northern Lights

-If seeing the Northern Lights is on your bucket list, aim for a visit between September and March.
+If seeing the Northern Lights is on your bucket list, schedule your senior of Finland visit between September and March.
 The skies are dark enough to see this natural wonder during these months.
 The winter chill makes for a cozy setting to enjoy the spectacle.

 Just grab a warm drink, wrap up in a blanket, and look up.
 Many hotels and resorts even offer Northern Lights alerts so you won’t miss the show.